rossrobino/blog/src/content/iterables.md

 	let current;

 	while (remaining) {
-		// yields regardless of it is is done or not yield (current = await Promise.race(promises));
+		// yields regardless of if it is done or not yield (current = await Promise.race(promises));

 		if (current.result.done) {